 Sadly, the pressure on the infrastructure is creating more and more tension between residents, tourist boards and motorhomers.
 A few irresponsible idiots who leave rubbish and human waste lying around have led to many more restrictions on where you can legally park overnight, and there is increasing pressure to shut down even more places- especially in the heavily congested areas of the Isle of Skye and NC500.

-Free Motorhome Camping UK
+Free Motorhome Camping UK- some basic guidelines

 It's a tough one.
 We love to wild camp (or free camp, if you prefer), but we try to do it far away from everyone else.
 In the UK, that is becoming more and more difficult to do.
-At the moment, there are still places where it is tolerated for people to camp overnight, provided they are considerate and responsible, following these simple rules:
+At the moment, there are still places where it is tolerated for people to camp overnight, provided they are considerate and responsible, following these simple guidelines:

 - Take away all litter